finleyowen/obj-ui/docs/classes/page.Body.md

 • **props**: `ComponentProp`[]

-Key, value pairs rendered as props (eg, `key="value" `) on the html element this component represents
+Key, value pairs rendered as attributes (eg, `key="value" `) on the html element this component represents

 #### Inherited from